MadByteDE/SPT-Linux-Guide/docs/lutris/installer_official.md

 > [!TIP]
 > <span style="color:lightgreen">You can add the server to Lutris by selecting `Add locally installed game`.
 Set `Linux` as runner & navigate to the `SPTarkov.Server.Linux` executable in the `Game options`.
 You need to enable `CLI mode` in the `System options` to run the server in a terminal.</span>

-- To run the launcher you just double click the `SPTarkov - Launcher` shortcut in Lutris or press the `Play` button at the bottom.
+- To run the launcher, double click the `SPTarkov - Launcher` shortcut in Lutris or press the `Play` button at the bottom.

 Have fun!